 Fetal Heart Rate

 In contemporary practice, continuous intrapartum assessment of FHR by external monitoring involves the use of a continuous-wave Doppler ultrasound device.
 The Doppler ultrasound transducer is empirically located on the maternal abdomen at the site where the fetal cardiac motion is most easily heard.
 A water-soluble jelly is used, and the transducer is held in place with an adjustable elastic belt.
 Fixation of the transducer with elastic tape may be preferable because it allows signal detection and recording despite maternal movement.
 Current external FHR monitors provide an approximation of the FHR that represents a highly processed signal generated by electronic autocorrelation software.
-Because the FHR is not being recorded instantaneously, external monitoring does not necessarily provide an opportunity to accurately assess variability.
+Because the FHR is not being recorded instantaneously, external monitoring does not necessarily provide an opportunity to assess beat-to-beat variability.
 The heart rate variability that is apparent on external FHR monitor strips is modestly exaggerated (due to the artifact inherent in the process of signal detection) compared with FHR recordings obtained by internal or direct methods.
 In addition, external FHR monitoring is much more subject to artifact resulting from changes in maternal position, maternal obesity, and fetal movement.